Firefighters make progress against big fires in US West - News Break

 The fires have forced evacuations in numerous areas with scattered homes and tiny communities where some burned houses and other structures have been observed, but total losses were still being tallied.

 The fires erupted as the West was in the grip of the second bout of dangerously high temperatures in just a few weeks.
-A climate change-fueled megadrought also is making conditions that lead to fire even more dangerous, scientists say.
+And a climate change-fueled megadrought is making conditions that lead to fire even more dangerous, scientists say.

 The National Weather Service said, however, that the heat wave appeared to have peaked in many areas, and excessive-heat warnings were largely expected to expire by Monday night or Tuesday.